UoSMediaFrameworks/mf-landing-page/README.md

 Note that by default the server will run on port 3000, add enviroment variable to change this.

+## Azure Deployment

+After running Server Setup locally

+- `# Bash
+   zip -r myAppFiles.zip .`

+or

+- `# PowerShell
+   Compress-Archive -Path * -DestinationPath myAppFiles.zip`

+- visit https://<app name>.scm.azurewebsites.net/ZipDeploy

+- app name = uos-sceneeditor

+- Upload the zip

+- web.config required for iis to handover requests to express and nodejs when running in Azure

+### Caveats

+- Ensure to match nodejs and npm version
+- npm 3+ flatten node_module deps - this is key for reduces the file path length problem that occurs on Azure

 ## Preview

 [![Creative Preview](preview.JPG#1)](https://blackrockdigital.github.io/startbootstrap-creative/)